AdmiralEM/IaC-DevOps/README.md

 cd IaC-DevOps
 ```

-## Directory Overview
+### Directory Overview

-/docs
+#### /docs

-The /docs directory contains comprehensive documentation for the entire project.
+The `/docs` directory contains comprehensive documentation for the entire project.
 It includes overviews, guidelines, and detailed explanations of each component.

-/network
+#### /network

-The /network directory includes configuration files and diagrams for setting up the network.
+The `/network` directory includes configuration files and diagrams for setting up the network.
 This includes VLAN configurations, network device settings, and network diagrams.

-/servers
+#### /servers

-The /servers directory contains configuration files and automation scripts for setting up servers.
+The `/servers` directory contains configuration files and automation scripts for setting up servers.
 This includes Ansible playbooks, Docker Compose files, and server roles.

-/services
+#### /services

-The /services directory includes configurations for various services such as Nginx, DNS, and other critical services used in the network.
+The `/services` directory includes configurations for various services such as Nginx, DNS, and other critical services used in the network.

-/azure
+#### /azure

-The /azure directory contains Terraform scripts and ARM templates for deploying Azure resources.
+The `/azure` directory contains Terraform scripts and ARM templates for deploying Azure resources.
 This includes virtual machines, networking, and other Azure services.

-/m365
+#### /m365

-The /m365 directory includes documentation and configuration files for setting up and managing a Microsoft 365 tenant.
+The `/m365` directory includes documentation and configuration files for setting up and managing a Microsoft 365 tenant.
 This covers user management, security policies, and compliance documentation.

-/on-prem
+#### /on-prem

-The /on-prem directory contains configuration files and automation scripts for on-premises infrastructure.
+The `/on-prem` directory contains configuration files and automation scripts for on-premises infrastructure.
 This includes Proxmox setup, pfSense configurations, and QNAP NAS setup.

-/scripts
+#### /scripts

-The /scripts directory includes various scripts for automating the setup and deployment of the network components.
+The `/scripts` directory includes various scripts for automating the setup and deployment of the network components.
 This includes Bash scripts for network setup and deployment scripts for servers and Azure resources.

-/configs
+#### /configs

-The /configs directory contains configuration files for various tools and services used in the project.
+The `/configs` directory contains configuration files for various tools and services used in the project.
 This includes configurations for pfSense, Nginx, and other tools.

-/examples
+#### /examples

-The /examples directory includes example files and templates to help users understand how to use the repository.
+The `/examples` directory includes example files and templates to help users understand how to use the repository.
 This includes example user setups and virtual machine configurations.

-/images
+#### /images

-The /images directory contains diagrams, screenshots, and other visual aids used throughout the documentation.
+The `/images` directory contains diagrams, screenshots, and other visual aids used throughout the documentation.

 ## Contributing

 We welcome contributions to this project.
-Please read our CONTRIBUTING.md file for guidelines on how to contribute.
+Please read our [CONTRIBUTING.md](docs/CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [LICENSE](LICENSE) file for more information.

 ## Contact

 If you have any questions or need further assistance, feel free to open an issue or contact the repository maintainers.

+---

+Thank you for using our Infrastructure-as-Code and DevOps Example Network repository.
+We hope you find it useful for your projects and learning experiences.